coatlessali/stf-mods/README.md

 # coatlessali's Sonic The Fighters Releases
-Welcome to my mods repo!
-Most of these can be applied as BPS patches to existing game files.
+Welcome to my mods & tools repo!
+Most of the mods can be applied as BPS patches to existing game files.
 These all assume you have extracted `rom.psarc` previously, either manually or by installing Sonic the Fighters: Community Edition.

 ## fixheader.py
 This tool fixes your DDS headers so that the game can read them correctly.